evxyz/Haskell_For_Cats/HaskellForCats-CatchingUp.md

 Any text editor will do, but some do a better job of highlighting and such.
 Popular choices are Emacs, Vim, Sublime and Notepad++.
 It's a good idea to set tabs to spaces otherwise GHC might complain.

-Those using windows can install WinGHCi, which makes loading modules easier.